rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 #### Truffle Framework

 Truffle is an open source framework that facilitates the testing and development of smart contracts.
-It allows you to connect to a local RSK node and call the compiler, run unit tests and publish your smart contracts easily.
-Check out this tutorial which demonstrates the usage of Truffle and Ganache with a local RSK node [here](https://github.com/rsksmart/truffle-integration).
+It allows you to connect to a local RSK node and call the compiler, run unit tests, and publish your smart contracts easily.
+Check out [this tutorial](https://github.com/rsksmart/truffle-integration) which demonstrates the usage of Truffle and Ganache with a local RSK node.

 In this tutorial, we will use Truffle for compiling and publishing our smart contracts.